CodeVA-Curriculum/rath-python/src/routes/modules/module-0.md

 An *interactive narrative* is a story that invites the reader to participate in its outcome.
 You may have read a "choose-your-own-adventure" book in the past, where at critical moments you, as the reader, chose to follow one path or another affected by the characters' choices.

 <VideoModule title="Bury Me, My Love" video="https://www.youtube.com/embed/Xbm3B__eQoI">
-    <p><i>Bury Me, My Love</i> is an interactive fiction where you participate in the refugee narrative of a couple fleeing the Syrian civil war.
-While the story itself is fictional, it is profoundly grounded in the lived histories of real people experiencing these events, as well as the political realities which shape those narratives.</p>
+    *Bury Me, My Love* is an interactive fiction where you participate in the refugee narrative of a couple fleeing the Syrian civil war.
+While the story itself is fictional, it is profoundly grounded in the lived histories of real people experiencing these events, as well as the political realities which shape those narratives.
     <div class='has-text-right'>
         <a href="https://burymemylove.arte.tv/"><button class='button is-light'>Learn More</button></a>
     </div>